vishnuaq1/docs/content/developers/webhooks-and-events/webhooks/webhook-events-and-payloads.md

 ## branch_protection_rule

-TODO: fix (just copied from discussions for now)
+{% data reusables.webhooks.branch_protection_rule-webhooks-beta %}

-{% data reusables.webhooks.discussions-webhooks-beta %}
+TODO: fix (just copied from discussions from this point below)

 Activity related to a discussion.
 For more information, see the "[Using the GraphQL API for discussions](/graphql/guides/using-the-graphql-api-for-discussions)."
 ### Availability